paigeweber13/fine-hardware-visualization/README.md

    - [ ] there are a lot of things in tests that simply don't work anymore
      - [ ] verify tests
      - [ ] verify examples
-   - [ ] give convolution its own makefile???
    - [ ] there are a lot of text files floating around (like in `tests/`).
 Can those be removed?
  - [ ] explore how well fhv works with other kernels and codebases